bmccar/pitest-idea/README.md

 * See mutation icons directly in IDE or jump to a browser view
 * Sort/filter results, see score breakdown
 * View and re-execute previous runs

-Currently, only Java and Maven projects are supported.
+* Maven and Gradle support

+Currently supports Java.
+Kotlin is not yet supported.
 <!-- Plugin description end -->

 ## Getting Started